Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Geometric Quantities for Accelerated Observers

 \section{Geometric Quantities for Accelerated Observers}

-Here, we include the expressions of several geometric quantities related to the metric in \eqref{rindlerelement}, recalling that we define $V\equiv 1+\frac{\vec a\cdot \vec x }{c^2}$ with $\vec a $ constant and homogeneous.
-First, we list the non-zero components of the Christoffel symbols
+Here, we include the expressions of several geometric quantities related to the spacetime metric in \eqref{rindlerelement}.
+Recalling that $V\equiv 1+\frac{\vec a\cdot \vec x }{c^2}$ with $\vec a $ constant and homogeneous, we first list the non-zero components of the Christoffel symbols

 As already mentioned in the main text, the components of the Riemann tensor are, instead, all zero.
-Then we move on to the calculation of the components of the spinor connection \eqref{spinorconn}, which is straightforward.
+Then we move on to the calculation of the components of the spinor connection \eqref{spinorconn}.
 Starting from the temporal one, we have

 Using the expressions \eqref{christsymbols}, we obtain